 CEO, City Hive

-Building an omnichannel retailing strategy
+Building an omnichannel strategy

 Yes, omnichannel will require a good level of attention, resources and capital in order to get off the ground for your brand.